 The Civic also has fantastic fuel economy, with EPA estimated averages around 31 MPG.
 While finding one under $10,000 is not difficult, used 2012 model Civics tend to have anywhere from 50,000 to 100,000+ miles on them, typically past their three-year, 36,000-mile factory warranty.
 Newer model, lower-mileage Civics with fewer miles typically cost more than $10,000.

 2. Toyota Camry (2012-2014)

 The Camry often ranks near the top of the list for one of the best cars for teenagers and one of the best-selling cars in the nation in general.
 Unfortunately, Camry owners tend to hold onto them for the long haul, meaning a Camry under $10,000 without excessive miles is hard to come by.

 The 2011 model gets an estimated EPA 22 MPG in the city and 32 MPG on the highway.
-The IIHS listed the 2012-2014 Camrys to its Top Safety Pick list, and the NHTSA gave the same models five-star overall safety ratings.
+The IIHS included the 2012-2014 Camrys on its Top Safety Pick list, and the NHTSA gave the same models five-star overall safety ratings.
 The 2011 Camry features a six-speed standard or automatic transmission, along with a three-year, 36,000-mile warranty.
 Highly rated in crash safety tests, and with great longevity, reliability and fuel economy, the Toyota Camry is a great first car if you can find a used one for sale.

 3. Hyundai Sonata (2011 or newer)